pwallhead/roms_fabm/README.txt

 FABM_INITIAL        /* use to set all bgc initial conditions to FABM default values (simple constants) */ FABM_INITIAL_SB     /* use to set initial conditions to FABM defaults only for surface/bottom attached variables */

-In addition there is also code under development to allow mass inputs without fluid input, under cpp TS_ISOURCE.
+In addition there is also code to allow mass inputs without fluid input, under cpp TS_ISOURCE.
-This will be independent of the FABM coupling, via the ROMS code in step3d_t.F (thanks to John Wilkin at Rutgers for guidance here).
+This can be used to simulate inputs from e.g. fish farms, or waste water treatment plants (WWTPs).
-However this code is NOT YET TESTED.
+TS_ISOURCE is independent of the FABM (thanks to John Wilkin at Rutgers for guidance) and has been successfully TESTED, but is presently only coded for the Rutgers branch (ARANGO).

 There is also some code under a cpp FABM_ISOURCES to provide bgc sources via the FABM, but this is also NOT YET TESTED and may be deleted in future updates.

 FABM_TSS and FABM_TSS_ONLINE options are presently only coded for Rutgers (ARANGO) and COAWST branches.

 NOTE 2: If you have a VERY complex FABM model, you may need to increase maximum array size parameters in ROMS.